 Annual Show at the Chicago Botanic Garden

-Celebrate the richness of autumn mushrooms in Illinois with an exhibit featuring many local varieties of fungi.
-This event will be located in the Chicago Botanic Garden’s Regenstein Center on Sunday, September 2, 2018 from 10:00 am until 4:30 pm.
+The Illinois Mycological Association’s (IMA) Annual Mushroom Show at the Chicago Botanic Garden will celebrate all things fungi by showcasing the richness of Illinois autumn mushrooms, with an exhibit featuring a variety of local wild fungi, and presentations by local and nationally renowned speakers.
+This event will be located in the Chicago Botanic Garden’s Regenstein Center on Sunday, September 1, 2019 from 10:00 am until 4:30 pm.

-Mycology is the study of fungi including mushrooms.
-The Illinois Mycological Association is a group of professional and amateur mycologists and mushroom enthusiasts committed to the promotion of scientific and educational activities related to fungi.
+Mycology is the study of fungi, including mushrooms.
+The IMA is a group of professional and amateur mycologists, and mushroom enthusiasts committed to the promotion of scientific and educational activities related to fungi.
 Our interests in mycology include their use by humans as a source for medicine and food.
 In addition, we seek a greater understanding of their benefits to natural ecosystems.
-One of our major goals is to educate the general public about the importance of fungi in an effort to enlighten others about these magnificent organisms.
+One of the IMA’s major goals is to educate the general public about the importance of fungi to enlighten others about these magnificent organisms.
 The IMA supports conservation efforts to preserve the integrity of natural areas in order to preserve and promote fungal diversity and communities.

 Join us for a fun, educational, and family-oriented introduction to fungi!